 Volunteer Faculty- A renewal application must be submitted prior to the termination date.

 Appointment renewals for Volunteer Faculty require sustained participation in one or more of the activities described above during the majority of the term of the current appointment for which renewal is being considered.
 A personal statement with the renewal application is required.

 Affiliated faculty- A renewal application must be submitted prior to the termination date.
-Affiliate Faculty who are employed by an institution or practice with whom the UCF College of Medicine has a current affiliation agreement will be renewed for an additional three (3) year term.
+Affiliate has a current affiliation agreement will be renewed for an additional three (3) year term.
 A personal statement is not required.